fransenglich/swiftmusicmashup/README.md

 # The Case
 The case was described as follows:

     You are supposed to construct a mashup of MusicBrainz, Wikipedia and Cover Art Archive.
 MusicBrainz contains information about an artist, and what album he/she has released.
 Wikipedia has description over the artist (which isn't in MusicBrainz') and Cover Art Archive contains images for the various albums (which MusicBrainz and Wikipedia neither contains).
 Build a service that present this information.

-Björn and I also talked about how I would approach a new tech/language, and I here chose Swift and accompanying technologies.
+Björn and I also talked about how I would approach a new tech/language, and I chose Swift and accompanying technologies.

 # Demo